-There was a liberal use of traditional material, such as wood, and non-traditional materials such as metal, glass, vinyl, plywood, Plexiglass and Lucite
+There was liberal use of traditional material, such as wood, and non-traditional materials such as metal, glass, vinyl, plywood, Plexiglass and Lucite

-A vast range of color, including colors from neutral to bold, and a graphic use of black and white.
+A vast range of color, including colors from neutral to bold, and graphic use of black and white.